TokisanGames/Terrain3D/doc/docs/texture_prep.md

 ## Channel Pack Textures with Gimp

-1. Open up your RGB Albedo and greyscale Height files (or Normal and Roughness).
+1. Open your RGB Albedo and greyscale Height files (or Normal and Roughness).

 2. On the RGB file select `Colors/Components/Decompose`.
 Select `RGB`.
 Keep `Decompose to layers` checked.
 On the resulting image you have three greyscale layers for RGB.